Tyne Coast College offers a new and exciting vision for education and training in the North East.

 Significant business partnerships include those with Siemens PLC, British Gypsum and Northern Power Grid, and its curriculum is fully designed to meet the evolving needs of employers, address regional skills gaps, and help more young people progress to university or gain employment.

 Rated ‘good’ by Ofsted, Tyne Metropolitan College operates from three principal sites from where it meets the education and training requirements of almost 4,500 full and part-time students each year.

-At Coast Road Campus in Wallsend, North Tyneside, it delivers a predominately vocationally-based curriculum; specialist A level provision, Access to HE programmes and creative arts specialist facilities are taught at Queen Alexandra Campus in North Shields; and the TMC Campus in Benton, Newcastle, specialises in construction crafts.
+At Coast Road Campus in Wallsend, North Tyneside, it delivers a mix of vocationally-based curriculum and specialist A Level provision, Access to HE programmes and creative arts specialist facilities.
+To support the need for construction skills, we invested £2.6m into a purpose-built construction centre, TMC in 2019.

 Other important facilities include the North East Sports Academy (NESA) which boasts strong partnerships with sporting organisations and has a major focus on academic excellence and competing, playing and participating in sport.

 A review of TyneMet by the Quality Assurance Agency, found it met all expectations, with five areas of good practice identified, and it also received the STEM Assured.

 The college achieved Investor in Innovations status, which recognises innovation in practices, teaching and learning, curriculum development and business support operations.
 It also won the National Association of Colleges’ Sport College and Employer Relationship award.

 TyneMet also enjoys good partnership working with JobCentre Plus which supports young people who are not in education, employment or training (NEETs) and the long-term unemployed, and has well-established High Needs Provision for learners up to the age of 24.

 South Shields Marine School is one of the world’s foremost maritime training centres, with an enviable global reputation for excellence which attracts students from over 100 countries each year.